Tyrone-Liu/ExperimentalApp/README.md

 # Long Shoot (alpha) - Camera for Stack Photography, Time Lapse and Long Exposure

+---

+## Announcement

+As you probably already seen, this project has not been updated in quite a long time, which has various reasons.

+Not long after I finished the fundamental operations of some of the advanced functions, I realized that **in order to achieve all the functions I want in an efficient yet elegant way, the basic framework of this project needs to be rewrite from the start**.
+Because this is literally the first Android project I wrote, though I have some idea for maintainability from the beginning, I can see it will soon turn into a nightmare.  **However, now that I have experience of how the `camera2` API works, I can construct a much better framework for this project.**

+The problem is when will I actually do it.
+It has been a tough time for me in the past year and I do not know how long it will last.
+I do have a strong intention to finish this project as the thing I initially planed, but it has to wait until I solve some much bigger problems.

+No mater weather I eventually did it or not, the current state of this project probably still has some value in it.  _If you want to figure out how to use the `camera2` API to capture photo, and what kinds of details should go into it, check the source code and comments in it._

+---

 [**Long Shoot**](https://github.com/Tyrone-Liu/LongShoot) is an Android camera application (app) using the [`camera2`](https://developer.android.com/reference/android/hardware/camera2/package-summary) API.
 It will give you the ability to manually control every parameters of the camera on your phone.
 With the *Capture Sequence* function and RAW support, it can produce photos for advanced *stack photography* and *time lapse*.

 If you think the photo taken by this app is too flat, or wonder what is the point of this app when you have Google Camera or any other fancy camera that can provide you a good-looking photo straight out, please check out [this part](#q-what-is-the-point-of-this-app-compare-to-something-like-google-camera) of the FAQ section.

 **Before you try to install, please check the [Requirements](#requirements) section.
 Be aware that this is still alpha stage software.**

 - **Latest signed APK file(s): [GitHub Release Page](https://github.com/Tyrone-Liu/LongShootAlpha/releases/latest) (do not try any `pre-release` build if you do not know what it is)**
 - **Telegram group for discussion and technical support: [Long Shoot - Development](https://t.me/LongShootDev)**
 - **Telegram channel for release news: [Long Shoot - Distribution](https://t.me/LongShootDist)**